tim-hasan/CSharpSolutionCodingTest/README.md

 1. Set project to Release mode then from Build, Click Publish to folder.
 2. type the command:

-dotnet Communicator.dll "Alpha,Bravo
-Bravo,Alpha, SAT1
-SAT1,Bravo , Charlie
-Charlie, SAT1
-Delta  ,Zulu
- Zulu,Delta, SAT2
-SAT2,  Zulu"
+dotnet Communicator.dll "Alpha,Bravo/nBravo,Alpha, SAT1/nSAT1,Bravo , Charlie/nCharlie, SAT1/nDelta  ,Zulu/n Zulu,Delta, SAT2/nSAT2,  Zulu"

 Expect output will be 3 for this command.